GreyKeenan/le.go.docs/README.md

 	shows testing functions as implemented within the same package they are testing

 	run tests in module dir using "go test" command

+---

+build/install

+"go build" in module directory builds binary there.
+"go install" in dir builds binary in go installations directory
+	find the directory w/: go list -f '{{.Target}}' may need to add it to PATH